BakungaBronson/github-info/README.md

 # GitHub Information
-This is meant to help get information about GitHub users and other entities.
+This is meant to help get information about GitHub users.
+It returns 1000 matches.